 Biosecurity and effective immunization efforts can help to prevent END.
 Avoid interacting with other people’s pet birds, game fowl, and live bird markets as well.

 You may use the Internet or an excellent poultry disease guidebook to assist you in identifying the right diagnosis in your backyard flock once you’ve identified the symptoms and lesions.
 Your county agent or Extension poultry specialists might also be of assistance.

-An expert will propose a therapy when you or a specialist detects an illness.
+An expert will propose a therapy when you or a specialist detect an illness.
 Take care to use the correct dosage, administration technique, and time frame while administering the drug.

 The difficulty of detecting many chicken illnesses can be reduced by being familiar with disease signs and lesions and following suitable diagnostic techniques.
 If you’re a commercial poultry breeder, call your service technician when you suspect your flock is suffering from a sickness.

 Based on their necropsy of ill birds on your farm, your service technician may prescribe a treatment plan.
 Follow your service technician’s instructions for a treatment program as well as temperature and home environment control.
 Keep a good biosecurity program in place.

 Allow no unwelcome guests to your farm, and avoid visiting other farms that include chickens.
 Limit your interactions with other farmers at locations like feed shops, co-ops, and cafés.
 Wearing your chicken house clothing to town and checking your birds in the same clothes you wore to town is not a good idea.